devendra-vlsi-engineer/SystemVerilog_Examples/README.md

 # SystemVerilog_Examples
-This repo contains all the SystemVerilog files I practiced
+This repo contains all the SystemVerilog files I've practiced on